xeger/docker-compose/README.md

 # Docker::Compose

-This is a Ruby OOP wrapper for the [docker-compose](https://github.com/docker/compose) container orchestration tool from Docker Inc. It also contains some features that layer nicely on top of docker-compose to enhance your productivity.
+This is a Ruby OOP wrapper for the [docker-compose](https://github.com/docker/compose) container orchestration tool from Docker Inc.

-Distinctive features of this gem:

-1) Simulates environment-variable substitution in the style of docker-compose 1.5; sequences such as ${FOO} in your YML will be replaced with the corresponding environment variable.
-(This feature will go away once 1.5 is released.)

-2) Environment-variable mapping that allows you to export environment variables into your _host_ that point to network services published by containers.
+In addition to wrapping the CLI, this gem provides an environment-variable mapping featurie that allows you to export environment variables into your _host_ that point to network services exposed by containers.
+This allows you to run an application on your host for quicker and easier development, but run all of its architectural dependencies -- database, cache, adjacent microservices -- in containers.
+The dependencies can even be running on another machine, e.g. a cloud instance or a container cluster, provided your development machine has TCP connectivity on every port exposed by a container.

 Throughout this documentation we will refer to this gem as `Docker::Compose` as opposed to the `docker-compose` tool that this gem wraps.